 Summer Peak Weekly Rates:

 The prices include all utilities (gas, electricity and telephone, although we may request reimbursement for long-distance calls), a plentiful supply of clean sheets and towels, and a small supply of food stocked in the refrigerator and cupboards.
-The only additional charge is the Vermont tax, which is 9 percent.
+The only additional charge is the Vermont Rooms and Meals tax, which is 9 percent.

 We request that you make every effort to be sure of your travel plans before you make a reservation.
 Please keep in mind that the time you reserve is made unavailable to anybody else, and we may turn away many others who are inquiring about that period.
 Because most people plan vacations well in advance, it is often difficult to re-rent with short notice.
 For that reason, the deposit is nonrefundable.
 The balance of the rental fee for the week will be excused if you cancel at least a month ahead of the scheduled date, or if we are able to re-rent.

 Payments may be made by credit card (Visa, MasterCard, American Express, or Discover) or by cash or check.
 We have also recently added PayPal as an option.
 Credit-card reservations may be made by phone (802-482-2988) or by exchanging e-mail with us at cottage (at) upperaccess.com.
 (However, do not include your credit-card number in a standard email.)
 If you pay by credit card (as the majority of our guests do), it is usually most convenient to provide the credit-card information by telephone.

 The standard rental agreement for our cottages is posted here.